 All MIT degree candidates are required to complete all graduate core requirements; program, endorsement, and field experience requirements; and certification requirements.
 In addition, students must choose an exit option.
 Students may choose either a thesis option (3 credits) or non-thesis option (5-6 credits).
 The thesis option requires a course during which to complete a thesis, a committee defense, and publishing of the thesis in the library.
-The non-thesis option requires a capstone course during which to complete a capstone project AND one additional graduate-level course of at least two credits.
+The non-thesis option requires a capstone course during which to complete a capstone project AND one additional graduate-level course of at least two credits or completion of internship AND one additional graduate-level course of at least two credits.